 Don’t wait until the new year to be mindful of how much alcohol, drugs, or food you are consuming — start today.
 Find opportunities to be physically active and connect with friends over activities that don’t involve alcohol or a culinary feast (although there is nothing inherently wrong with those options).
 By all means, enjoy drinking and eating, but perhaps set a goal to savor what you are consuming.
 This is preferable to making it your sacred mission to finish the food in front of you, no matter what.

 Holiday stress: Coping with loneliness

-For some folks the holidays are a festive and social time.
-For others it can be a lonely time due to strained family relationships or to being geographically isolated from loved ones.
+For some folks, the holidays are a festive and social time.
+For others, it can be a lonely time due to strained family relationships or being geographically isolated from loved ones.
 Staying physically active, spending time outside of your home, and volunteering can help with lonely feelings that add to holiday stress.
-Social support is critical during this time, and is a proven way to improve mental health.
+Social support is critical during this time and is a proven way to improve mental health.
 Additionally, for some of us, reflection on the past year brings up disappointments of unaccomplished goals.
 Acknowledge the disappointment, but don’t get stuck in it.
 It’s important to recognize the things you have done this year rather than focusing on what you have not done.